Targeted prosecutions needed to end modern-day slavery scourge

 A few such cases are already happening.

-In New Zealand, litigators secured court orders to seize fishing ships who were allegedly using slave labor in New Zealand waters.
+In New Zealand, litigators secured court orders to seize fishing ships who were allegedly using slave labour in New Zealand waters.

 “This is a really innovative approach because it gets the exploiter to the table,” Grono said in an interview.